 Include the name, phone number, and e-mail address of persons(s) in your organization authorized to negotiate the agreement with the City.

-F. Attachments
+B. Attachments

-Legal Status of Offeror, Conflict of Interest Form, Living Wage Compliance Form, and the Non-Discrimination Form must be returned with the proposal.
+Legal Status of Consultant, Living Wage Compliance Form, and the Contract Compliance Form must be completed and returned with the proposal.
 These elements should be included as attachments to the proposal submission.
-Resumes shall also be included as attachments.
-Resumes shall be customized to highlight applicable experience.

 PROPOSAL EVALUATION